 Isn’t processing agricultural raw materials the key to all development, which African countries have known for decades?

 The African population as a whole relies on agriculture for their livelihood.
 Africa exports considerable volumes of unprocessed raw materials, cocoa, coffee, etc. Agriculture is exposed to climate conditions and fluctuations in commodity prices on world markets.
 Our duty is to provide added value in order to reduce our populations’ vulnerability.

 We need to invest on the basis of a clear program, with a vision, and attract investments in a well-prepared manner.
 Without a vision, we won’t be able to go through the successive stages of development.
 Africa no longer has a choice.
 We need to specialize in certain global value chains and think about selling in Africa’s regional trade, which is still underdeveloped.
-Inter-African trade accounts for about only 10 % of foreign trade in Africa.
+Trade between African countries accounts for about only 10% of foreign trade in Africa.

 No country can develop without FDI, within a clear regulatory framework which allows the invested capital to be protected and profits to be repatriated.
 Major groups are present, Castel and Heineken in the brewery sector, Turkish companies in the textile industry, others in energy, as well as 130 major companies in horticulture.

-Is Ethiopia, a landlocked country, dependent on the economic dynamism of its neighbors ?
+Does Ethiopia, a landlocked country, depend on the economic dynamism of its neighbors?